 What will you learn?

-The qualification comprises two mandatory units totaling eight credits, as well as a variety of optional units and pathways to choose from.
+The qualification comprises two mandatory units totaling eight credits, as well as a variety of optional units to choose from.

 To achieve the qualification, you must complete a total of eight units, and a minimum of at least 26 credits, consisting of: